 If you ask expatriates, who are already living in Hong Kong about what their impression is of the city, they would tell you that Hong Kong is a vibrant city with the highest efficiency and convenience.
 According to CNN Travel, Hong Kong has the highest density of convenience stores such as 7-Eleven’s in the world.
 Most of them operate 24/7.
 Some restaurants offer late-night meals until 3 am in the morning.
 Hong Kong also has a very well established public transportation system.
 In addition to speed train and bus, Hong Kong has more than 18,000 taxies serving the public.
 Anytime you want to get around Hong Kong, choose a taxi or train, and you’ll have a fast and convenient trip.

 It is important for expatriates to note that taxi fare information will be listed on the inside of the taxi.
-If encounter any problems, please take down the taxi driver’s name and licence plate number for future references.
+If encounter any problems, please take down the taxi driver’s name and license plate number for future references.

 The medical cost in the region is very high.
 Expatriates living and working in Hong Kong would want to obtain international health insurance before departure.
 Many expats in Hong Kong will add optional dental care for their family.
 For more information regarding Hong Kong international health insurance options, please click here.
 The Allianz plan can offer excellent health coverage in Hong Kong.

-A Great City of Business
+Hong Kong – A Great City of Business